-Key Success Factors (KSFs) are actions taken to realize long-term business success.
+Key Success Factors (KSFs) are what you need to do to achieve long-term business success.
 Some common KSFs include expanding your customer base, and finding ways to create greater efficiencies in your accounting or stock control.

 When you determine what your business’s KSFs will be, you need to keep a few things in mind.
-Key success factors need to be:
+KSFs should be:

 Consider prioritizing the most critical three goals for your business to start with.
 They key thing is to honestly assess where your business is now and where you want it to be, and to ask yourself, how will your business get there?